sygmaprotocol/docs/environments/README.md

 ---
 description: >-
-  The following details information related to the various Sygma deployment environments.
+  The following details a list of deployed smart contract addresses for a variety of environments.
 ---

 # Environments